Skip to main content

 Learn how to create an ORCID profile for yourself that is recognised in academia and grows in value as your career progresses.
 Link it to your University of Birmingham Research Portal webpage to increase your discoverability.

-Summer Festival of Music: University Music Sholars
+Summer Festival of Music: University Music Scholars

 4pm - 5pm